zhangxinyao88/KnowWhere/README.md

-# KnowWhere
+# Knowhere
-KnowWhere – Navigation application with Google API integration
+Knowhere – Navigation application with Google API integration

 Inspiration:
 I always park my car in a huge parking lot where there're hundreds of hundreds of cars near me and I get confused where I park my car.